 It’s that time of the year again!
-Time to give your home, office, or space a thorough cleaning.
+Time to give your home, office, or commercial space a thorough cleaning.
 This is an opportunity to get clean from floors to ceilings, from kitchen to bathroom.

 Many people have trouble deciding where to start.
 We’ve compiled a list of cleaning tips to clean your home more efficiently and thoroughly.

 - Walls and Ceiling – Using a soft moist cloth, wipe down the walls to remove dirt.
 Use the broom to get cobwebs from ceilings and corners.
-For stubborn stains, use solvent free degreaser.
+For stubborn stains, use solvent-free degreaser.

-- Renew Mattresses and Cushions – Vacuum mattresses and box springs.
+- Mattresses and Cushions – Vacuum mattresses and box springs.
 Flip and rotate your mattress, sofa, and chair cushions.

-- Replace Filters – Use a vacuum to clean grates, coils, and condensers on your stove, refrigerator, and air conditioner.
+- Filters – Use a vacuum to clean grates, coils, and condensers on your stove, refrigerator, and air conditioner.
 Be sure to replace the filter in your heating or central air system, as that will cut down on the amount of dust being circulated.

 That’s it!
 You’ll be shocked at what a difference this will make.
 Your rooms will feel brand new!
 Of course, this many steps can sound intimidating for many people.
 If you don’t have the time or interest in carrying out this kind of deep cleaning, leave it to the professionals at Blue Ribbon.
 Blue Ribbon Cleaning can help you with all your home and commercial cleaning needs!